 - BugClub is an interactive, online programme that can be accessed at school or at home.
 Children read high-quality texts on a tablet or computer, and answer questions on their reading to earn coins and go onto the leaderboard.

-- Raving Reader Points are awarded every time a child reads at home.
-The points total and earn reading prizes, the biggest of which is a trip to Waterstones to buy a book and enjoy a drink the café at the end of the year!
+- Raving Reader points are awarded every time a child reads at home.
+The points total and earn reading prizes, the biggest of which is a trip to Waterstones to buy a book and enjoy a drink at the café at the end of the year!